-Supports are provided based on the least intrusive options, in accordance with contemporary evidence-informed practices that meet Participant needs and help achieve desired outcomes.
+Supports are provided based on the least intrusive options, in accordance with contemporary evidenceinformed practices that meet participant needs and help achieve desired outcomes.

 Participant supports are provided in line with identified needs, preferences and goals detailed in their Support Plan.
-Service delivery for Participants is also based on the least intrusive option, and in-line with current evidence-informed practices.
+Service delivery for participants is also based on the least intrusive option, and in-line with current evidence-informed practices.

-Ш Participant needs, preferences and outcomes in line with the NDIS Plan Documented Support Plan for each Participant including other mainstream and community services Documented Statement of Participant Rights Provision of a Participant Information Pack includes information about what support provision looks like at your organisation supports, if they meet the Participant's needs and assist in achievement of Participant goals
+Documented intake assessment including identification of participant needs, preferences and outcomes in line with the NDIS Plan

+Documented Support Plan for each participant including other mainstream and community services

+Documented Statement of Participant Rights

+Provision of a Participant Information Pack includes information about what support provision looks like at your organisation

-☐ Participant feedback surrounding level and quality of
+Participant feedback surrounding level and quality of supports, if they meet the participant's needs and assist in achievement of participant goals